ManuMyGit/Java/rest/oauth2-security-server/README.md

 		6. RememberMeAuthenticationFilter, so that if no earlier authentication processing mechanism updated the SecurityContextHolder, and the request presents a cookie that enables remember-me services to take place, a suitable remembered Authentication object will be put there.
 		7. AnonymousAuthenticationFilter, so that if no earlier authentication processing mechanism updated the SecurityContextHolder, an anonymous Authentication object will be put there.
 		8. ExceptionTranslationFilter, to catch any Spring Security exceptions so that either an HTTP error response can be returned or an appropriate AuthenticationEntryPoint can be launched.
 		9. FilterSecurityInterceptor, to protect web URIs and raise exceptions when access is denied.
+	5. The above point which can be done also in a Oauth2 Aurhotization Server.
+To do this, you only need to create a class which extends AuthorizationServerSecurityConfiguration and to override the method configure(HttpSecurity http) by calling super.configure(http) and adding the filter in http object with addFilterAfter, addFilterBefore, addFilterAt and addFilter.
+	6. In the Resource Server you can do it in configure(HttpSecurity http) method as before.

 # Listeners
 - It is easy to declare a listener.
 Just to declare a class which implements ServletContextListener and to declare a @Bean inside @Configuration context which returns a ServletListenerRegistrationBean.
 To access the Servlet context just to use getServletContext() method.